 Apache Airflow versions on Amazon Managed Workflows for Apache Airflow

-This page describes the Apache Airflow versions Amazon Managed Workflows for Apache Airflow supports and the strategies we recommend to upgrade to the latest version.
+This topic describes the Apache Airflow versions Amazon Managed Workflows for Apache Airflow supports, and best-practices for upgrading to the latest version.

 Topics